Knowledge Tracing

 Microcredential

-The culminating activity for the SNA Modules is designed to provide you some space for independent analysis of a self-identified data source.
-To earn your SNA Microcredential, you are required to demonstrate your ability to formulate a basic research question appropriate to a social network context, wrangle and analyze relational data, and communicate key findings.
+The culminating activity for the Knowledge Tracing Modules is designed to provide you some space for independent analysis of a self-identified data source.
+To earn your KT Microcredential, you are required to demonstrate your ability to formulate a basic research question appropriate to a KT context, wrangle and analyze relational data, and communicate key findings.
 Your primary goal for this analysis is to create a simple data product that illustrates key findings by applying the knowledge and skills acquired from the essential readings and case studies.